dataform-co/dataform/contributing.md

 Alternatively, you may want to configure prettier to run on save or as a pre-commit hook.

+Note that some files may predate the enforcement of this standard and not be properly formatted yet.
+If you modify such files, you will have to format the entire file before submitting, even for a small change.

 ### Building

 Building the CLI will build most of the required components.